Purston Infant School Governing Body for 2024 – 2025 is as follows:

 Mrs A Gascoyne – Deputy Headteacher – Associate member

-My association with Purston Infant School began over 25 years ago when I came as a student from college.
+My association with Purston Infant School began over 29 years ago when I came as a student from college.
 Fast forward to now, and I am Deputy Headteacher of our wonderful school.
 We pride ourselves in providing a warm, friendly and stimulating learning environment which is fully inclusive and strives to support our children to ‘be the best they can be.’

-Out of school I am mum to a teenage daughter who keeps me very busy and I enjoy going to the gym and keeping myself fit.
+Out of school I am mum to a daughter who keeps me very busy and I enjoy going to the gym and keeping myself fit.
 I am proud to say I work at Purston Infant School.

 Cllr Mrs M Isherwood – LA Governor